matthewdeanmartin/navio-builder/README.md

 It will be great if you can raise a [pull request](https://help.github.com/articles/using-pull-requests) once you are done.

-*If you find any bugs or need new features please raise a ticket in the [issues section](https://github.com/rags/pynt/issues) of the github repo.*
+*If you find any bugs or need new features please raise a ticket in the [issues section](https://github.com/naviotech/navio-builder/issues) of the github repo.*

 ## License

-pynt is licensed under a [MIT license](http://opensource.org/licenses/MIT)
+navio-builder is licensed under a [MIT license](http://opensource.org/licenses/MIT)